 2012: We came back from Peru, I sold my practice in upstate New York to the doctor who managed it for me while I was away, and my wife and I moved to Philadelphia, where I opened my second chiropractic office.

 2014: We sold the practice in Philadelphia and moved to Durham to live closer to family.

 2015: I opened Precision Chiropractic in Durham in January 2015.
 I’m excited to be practicing as a chiropractor in the Triangle.
 I like the way this area supports local small businesses.
 People tend to be progressive in their thinking here, and I’ve found they are eager to learn the benefits of structural chiropractic care.

-While living in Peru, my wife, Karen, and I volunteered at an orphanage near the clinic where I worked.
+While living in Peru, my wife, Karen, and I volunteered at an orphanage near the chiropractic clinic where I worked.
 To make a long story short, after returning to the States, we decided to adopt four of the kids from the orphanage.
-The year 2014 was a crazy one!
-The adoption became final in August, we brought the kids to the States in September, and in December we moved to Durham.
-We love living here and hope to be here for a long time.
+As of August 2014, we are a family of six: my wife, Karen, and I, and our four kids from Peru: Stephanie, Ivone, Alfredo and Joseph.

 Enough about me.
 What about you?